To,

 B. Secretarial Auditors

 Pursuant to the provisions of section 204 of the Act and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Company has appointed M/s.
-Samdani Shah and Kabra, (CP No:2863) a firm of Practicing Company Secretaries, Vadodara, as Secretarial Auditors for the financial year 2024-25 to undertake Secretarial Audit of the Company.
-The Secretarial Audit Report for the financial year 2023-24 is annexed herewith as Annexure D.
+J J Gandhi & Co.
+(FRN: S1996GJ018900) a firm of Practicing Company Secretaries, Vadodara, as Secretarial Auditors for a period of 5 consecutive years from the FY 2025-26 to FY 2029-30, subject to approval in the ensuing Annual General Meeting of the Company to undertake Secretarial Audit of the Company.
+The Secretarial Audit Report from previous Secretarial Auditor M/s Samdani Shah and Kabra for the financial year 2024-25 is annexed herewith as Annexure "C".

 C. Cost Auditor